MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ### Exact matches

 You can use double quotes around a keyword to perform an exact match.
-Since search ignores some of the commonly used words such as **the**, **an**, and **a** to improve matching, using double quotes is a way to override this behavior and force an exact match.
+Search ignores common used words such as **the**, **an**, and, **a**.
+To improve matching, use double quotes and force an exact match for your search.
 For example, searching on **“Call back for resolution (sample)”** will match the exact keywords.

 ![Search results for exact matched terms](media/exact-match.png)